 Potential applicants are expected to familiarise themselves with the School research culture.
 Please visit our School website to find out more about our School and our research degrees program.
-An outline of our practice research culture, including videos of past candidates' examinations, is available at the Practice Research Portal.
+An outline of our creative practice research culture, including videos of past candidates' examinations, is available at the Practice Research Portal.

-A limited number of RMIT Fee-Waiver Scholarships and Stipends is available by competitive application for prospective International candidates studying onshore in Australia, and Australian and New Zealand citizens.
+A limited number of RMIT Fee-Waiver Scholarships and Stipends are available by competitive application for prospective International candidates studying onshore in Australia, and Australian and New Zealand citizens.
 General information on postgraduate research at RMIT University such as scholarships, fees and more can be found by following the links starting here.

-Further information about fees for our postgraduate research PhD (program DR207) and Master of Design (program MR207) is available for (i) international candidates studying onshore in Australia, (ii) international candidates studying offshore in our Asia or Europe cohort, and (iii) Australian and New Zealand citizens eligible for a national government Research Training Program place.
+Further information about fees for our postgraduate research PhD (currently 2018 program DR207) and Master of Design (currently 2018 program MR207) is available for (i) international candidates studying onshore in Australia, (ii) international candidates studying offshore in our Asia or Europe cohort, and (iii) Australian and New Zealand citizens eligible for a national government Research Training Program place.

 We ask serious prospective practice research applicants to attend a PRS in order to become informed of our research culture, to determine whether it suits you, and to meet prospective supervisors.
-Further information and dates for the PRS series can be found here.
+Further information and dates for the PRS series can be found online here.

-The School of Architecture & Urban Design does not accept applications to its research programs before an applicant has satisfied pre-application presentation requirements.
+The School of Design does not accept applications to its research programs before an applicant has satisfied pre-application presentation requirements.
 The pre-application process must be completed before a successful applicant will be invited to lodge a formal application.
 Please do not apply directly to RMIT's School of Graduate Research, or with RMIT International.

-If you are interested to pursue higher degree research in the School of Architecture & Urban Design, please follow these steps.
+If you are interested to pursue higher degree research in the School of Design, please follow these steps.

-STEP 1: REVIEW THE SCHOOL'S HDR PROGRAM PLACES AND PROJECT OPPORTUNITIES ADVERTISED ONLINE
+STEP 1.
+REVIEW THE SCHOOL'S HDR PROGRAM PLACES AND PROJECT OPPORTUNITIES ADVERTISED ONLINE

-Familiarise yourself with the School of Architecture & Urban Design's currently advertised HDR opportunities.
+Familiarise yourself with the School of Design's currently advertised HDR opportunities.
 We ask you to identify one or more of the HDR place/project opportunities in a field and mode of research that suits your interests.
 Note the School staff members listed as available to offer primary supervision for specific opportunities.
 Prospective applicants with both outstanding experience and a research proposal which does not match an advertised place/project are invited to identify a most suitable School supervisor with shared research interests, and enquire with them about the possibility of the research being supported.

 STEP 2.
-SUBMIT AN EXPRESSION OF INTEREST (EOI) AND GAIN THE SUPPORT OF A PRIMARY SUPERVISOR
+GAIN THE SUPPORT OF A PRIMARY SUPERVISOR AND SUBMIT AN EXPRESSION OF INTEREST (EOI) VIA THE ADMISSIONS FOR INTERNATIONAL AND RESEARCH WEBSITE